mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

 + Granger Causality of Cointegrated Series
 +

-We will continue our examples using SPY (the S&P 500 exchange traded fund) and GS (Goldman Sachs) prices.
+We will continue our examples using SPY (the S&P 500 exchange traded fund) and SHY (Goldman Sachs) prices.

 ```r